|Size:||5.25 in x 8.0 in|

 “In this slim book, Andy Naselli does what he does best: he gathers, organizes, and presents Scripture so that you can see for yourself what the Bible says about serpents and the serpent slayer.
 The Bible’s understanding of snakes and dragons is ‘thick’—it is woven into the fabric of redemptive history from Genesis to Revelation.
 If you love stories where the hero kills the dragon to get the girl, then this book is for you.”

-Joe Rigney, Assistant Professor of Theology and Literature, Bethlehem College & Seminary; author, The Things of Earth and Strangely Bright
+Joe Rigney, President, Bethlehem College & Seminary; author, The Things of Earth and Strangely Bright

 “Dragons and serpents have fascinated the human race from time immemorial, whether in secular or sacred literature.
 In The Serpent and the Serpent Slayer, Andy Naselli fascinates us again with intriguing observations and exegetical insights.
 Every reader will benefit from this concise biblical theology, understanding afresh that while the Bible is a simple story—as simple as ‘Kill the dragon, get the girl!’—it is also of dramatic interest from start to finish.
 Naselli also provides us with a timely reminder that the devil is real and active today, deceiving and devouring people; yet the church is not without hope: Christ has crushed the serpent, and one day so too will his church.”